MNGlobalInvest/MN-GLOBAL-INVESTMENT-HOLDINGS/README.md

 ## 2. Core Company Definition

-MN Global is a **Bitcoin-exclusive infrastructure coordination company** that enables non-custodial allocation of Bitcoin capital to Bitcoin infrastructure operators—beginning with Lightning Network routing nodes—using transparent rules and automated fee distribution.
+MN Global is a **Bitcoin-core-aligned infrastructure coordination company** that enables non-custodial allocation of Bitcoin capital to Bitcoin infrastructure operators—beginning with Lightning Network routing nodes—using transparent rules and automated fee distribution.

 The company coordinates **capital, performance data, and incentives**, without custody, discretion, or exposure to non-Bitcoin systems.